 With a winter full of snow and ice, it makes sense to capitalize on all sliding opportunities.
 Tobogganing is the ultimate family fun day out, where parents can be seen careening down the slopes having just as much fun as the kids.
 There’s dedicated zones in Whistler Olympic Plaza in Whistler Village, as well as a tobogganing area in the Callaghan Valley at Whistler Olympic Park.
 Adults, want to knock it up a notch?
 Go bobsledding or try skeleton at the Whistler Sliding Centre, following in the tracks of Canadian gold medalists.

 Some Canadians prefer to get into the mountains by sled rather than chairlift, and there’s a range of snowmobile tours to tap into around Whistler that will let you experience this motorised pastime.
 The benefit of using a motor?
 Go further, faster and get a taste of the real Canadian wilderness.
 Take a night tour to see the northern stars or add in a Yukon breakfast (potatoes, pancakes and maple syrup, coffee) in a backcountry cabin for a little taste of Canada on the side.

 5. Catch the Holiday Light Displays

 By the time the winter equinox rolls around, we’ve got some pretty long nights to contend with.
 Carefully created light displays set up along the Village Stroll, through hotels and along the streets in Whistler transform dark nights into sparkling wonderlands full of magic.
-This year we’re hosting a Canada 150 Winter Solstice Celebration and Lantern Parade on December 21 to welcome winter – don’t miss out!
+And when the snow falls?
+Pure magic.

 6. Watch the Alpenglow